Common Era: Judaism

 Although Jews have the Hebrew calendar, they often use the Gregorian calendar without the AD prefix, as Judaism does not recognize Jesus as the Messiah.
 As early as 1825, the abbreviation VE (for Vulgar Era) was in use among Jews to denote years in the Western calendar.
 Common Era has been in use for Hebrew lessons since before 1905.
 Jews have also used the term Current Era.

 Contemporary usage

 Some academics in the fields of theology, education, archaeology and history have adopted CE and BCE notation despite some disagreement.
-A study conducted in 2014 found that the BCE/CE notation is not growing at the expense of BC and AD notation in the scholarly literature, and that both notations are used in a relatively stable fashion.
+A study conducted in 2014 found that the BCE/CE notation is not growing at the expense of BC and AD notation in the scholarly literature, and that both notations were used in a relatively stable fashion.

 Australia

 In 2011, media reports suggested that the BC/AD notation in Australian school textbooks would be replaced by BCE/CE notation.
 The change drew opposition from some politicians and church leaders.
 Weeks after the story broke, the Australian Curriculum, Assessment and Reporting Authority denied the rumours and stated that the BC/AD notation would remain, with CE and BCE as an optional suggested learning activity.